 In the wake of the ongoing student loan crisis, an old idea gaining new popularity is the concept of income-share agreements.
 Income-share agreements may look like student loans, but they come with unique pros and cons.

 The way an income-share agreement works is relatively straightforward.

 Suppose a student needs $5,000 to pay for school.
 Rather than borrowing a $5,000 student loan, the student enters into an income-share agreement.
-Per the agreement, the student agrees to pay a certain portion of their income for a set term of years to the person or company that paid the $5,000 for school.
+Per the agreement, the student agrees to pay a portion of their income to repay the debt.

 Presently, the market for income-share agreements is about $20 million a year.
-In the future, income-share agreements could be a billion dollar industry.
+In the future, income-share agreements could be a billion-dollar industry.

 Income-Share Agreement Cons

 The problem with an income share agreement is that a student is betting against himself or herself.
 The investor or lender expects to make a profit on the deal.
 The student takes the deal because they are worried that they might not be able to pay back the amount in full.

 If, at the time of the signing of an income-share agreement, a student knew for sure that they would be able to pay back the money, they would be much better off just getting a standard student loan.
 In many ways, an income-share agreement is a student’s way of protecting themselves against unemployment and underemployment.